bugo99iot/python_minimal/README.md

 1) They shall rely on a maximum of 30 lines of text (hence the name: 'minimal').
 2) They shall not have any practical use.
 3) They shall amuse the user to a lower extent.
-4) They shall confuse the user to an even higher extent.
+4) They shall confuse the user to a higher extent.